-- suppliers - screening during the creation of controls as appropriate.

-HBF's corporate governance documents provide a foundation for guiding employees on the organisation's commitment to modern slavery and how to operate with appropriate conduct which, directly or indirectly, impacts the behaviour and approach HBF takes to addressing modern slavery risk.
+- HBF's risk team owns and administers - HBF's enterprise resource planning system enables modern slavery risk screening during the creation of purchase reauisitions for transactional procurement.
+Scopes of works with identifiable modern slavery risk are escalated to Procurement for further due diligence and application of risk controls as appropriate.
+HBF's corporate governance documents provide a foundation for guiding employees on the organisation's commitment to modern slavery and how to operate with appropriate conduct which, directly or indirectly, impacts the behaviour and approach HBF takes to addressing modern slavery risk. in HBF's enterprise Governance Risk - Modern slavery concerns are recorded and Compliance (eGRC) software and are remediated in accordance with the issues management approach outlined in HBF's Issue Management Guideline.